 Kentucky: Property owners are responsible for removing snow from walkways within 4 hours after daylight and after falling snow has ceased in Lexington, KY.

 Louisiana: No state snow removal law.

-Maine: Residents and property owners in Portland, MI have 24 hours to remove snow or ice after a storm has ended.
+Maine: Residents and residential property owners in Portland, MI have 12 hours to remove snow or ice after a storm has ended or when the City finishes snow removal operations, whichever is later.
 Failure to comply will result in the city performing the task and billing the owner for the cost of snow removal.

 Maryland: Depending on the city, residents have 12-72 hours to remove snow from public sidewalks.

 Massachusetts: Supreme Judicial Court ruled that property owners and landlords are responsible for every inch of snow and ice on their property.

 Michigan: City ordinances in Michigan ensure that snow, as well as ice, is removed from sidewalks in order to reduce the likelihood of injuries to pedestrians.